What’s the one piece of content you look forward to the most?

 A print magazine can help you develop genuinely loyal customers

 #6.
 Saturdays Magazine

 Oh, and no other surf brands have a quarterly glossy magazine (printed in Iceland, of course).
 True to form, it’s been built with the same unorthodox approach that flows throughout all of Saturdays’ content.
 The print bi-annual contains no ads, and the minimalist cover is always without cover lines or an image.
-No fuss, no kitch, no shakas dude, just beautiful design and contemporary style.
+No-fuss dude, just beautiful design and contemporary style.

-As Matt Haber, from Travel & Leisure explains, “Any store can put out a catalog or a little circular that focuses on its brand, but few would dare print a full-color, oversized glossy and sell it for $25.
-That's exactly what Saturdays, a New York City based surf shop has done with it's massive Saturdays Magazine.”
+As Matt Haber, from Travel & Leisure explains, “Any store can put out a catalogue or a little circular that focuses on its brand, but few would dare print a full-colour, oversized glossy and sell it for $25.
+That’s exactly what Saturdays, a New York City-based surf shop has done with its massive Saturdays Magazine.”

 Saturdays’ print magazine is a critical differentiator.

-Straight away, the presence of a high quality, lifestyle focused magazine puts Saturdays in a different sphere to the rest of their surf retail contemporaries.
+Straight away, the presence of high quality, the lifestyle-focused magazine puts Saturdays in a different sphere to the rest of their surf retail contemporaries.

 Saturdays’ print content marketing raises the brand above the classic surfer sponsorships and catalogues routinely used by the Quicksilver’s and Ripcurl’s of the retail world.
 These classical surf brands are just about the surf.
 Saturdays magazine is about as far removed from a Carona commercial that you can get without ditching the beach altogether.
 The mag gives the brand a meaning that its audience wants to stand for.

 The magazine helps Saturdays explain to potential customers that ‘no, we’re not a more expensive Billabong, we’re more the surfer’s niche of Mr Porter.’